xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-execution.md

 description:
 ---

-Data-driven execution is the ability to execute a test with different dataset.
-For example, when inputting patient information from a CSV file to your website, you would only need to develop a test case once and use data-driven execution to execute it with the prepared data set.
+Data-driven execution is the ability to execute a test with multiple data set.
+For example, when inputting patient information from a CSV file to your website, you would develop one test case and use data-driven execution to execute it with the prepared data set.

 ## Data-driven execution sample
 Since version 5.4.0, a data-driven execution sample is available for all users.
-You can adapt it to your own purpose as needed.
+You can adapt it to your own purposes as needed.

 **How to add the data-driven execution sample**